HomeDev GuideAPI Reference

 }

-For more details regarding the use of criteria, including information on paging and sorting, see Criteria in Discovering the platform.
+For details regarding criteria use, including information on paging and sorting, see Criteria in Discover the platform.

 Best practices to manage comments

 Comments, by nature, are a unique form of content.
-Generally, there is a high frequency of publication as well as a high frequency of reads.
+Generally, there is a high frequency of publication and a high frequency of reads.
 With this in mind, applications should avoid unnecessarily escalating the frequency and volume of those operations.

 Page result sets

 Paging is an essential strategy in managing your application's performance.
 It lets you limit the volume of a result set by requesting comments in batches.
 Studies have found that viewers often don't read beyond the first few comments.
 So, limit result pages to 5-10 results and prompt users to reveal more.
-By limiting pages to a size that is proportionate your audience's reading habits, you minimize the performance impact of transferring results.
-For more information on paging result sets, see PageInfo in Discovering the platform.
+Limiting pages to a size that is proportionate to your audience's reading habits minimizes the performance impact of transferring results.
+For information on paging result sets, see PageInfo in Discover the platform.

 Display replies on demand